 Formal rules of evidence shall not apply.
 The Committee may consider any testimony or evidence unduly repetitious or immaterial, or to have been improperly obtained.

-A student facing such processes and charges is encouraged to meet with the Thayer School Assistant Dean of Student Affairs for clarification of any questions he/she may have.
+A student facing such processes and charges is encouraged to meet with the Thayer School Assistant Dean for Academic & Student Affairs for clarification of any questions he/she may have.